j-d-carmichael/quilk/README.md

 `npm install -g quilk`

 ## Getting started
-First up, I don't enjoy typing dashes before cli args, if you do that is fine they will still work but, the quilk cli command also work without, eg the following all map to the same thing.. help: `quilk help` `quilk -help` `quilk --help`
+First up, I don't enjoy typing dashes before cli args, if you do that is fine they will still work but, the quilk cli commands also work without, eg the following all map to the same thing.. help: `quilk help` `quilk -help` `quilk --help`

 Create your base `quilk.json` file by running from the root of your project (or copying from another project):
 ```